rklaehn/abc/RadixTree.md

 A merge of disjoint or mostly disjoint radix trees can be very fast.
-E.g. if you have a RadixTree with all english words starting with a, and one with all english words starting with b, merging will be O(1) regardless of the size of the subtrees.
+E.g. if you have a RadixTree with all english words starting with a, and one with all english words starting with b, merging will be O(1) regardless of the size of the subtrees, and will use structural sharing.

 ### FilterPrefix

-Filtering by prefix is extremely fast with a radix tree (worst case O(log(N)), whereas it is worse than O(N) with SortedMap and HashMap.
+Filtering by prefix is *extremely fast* with a radix tree (worst case O(log(N)), whereas it is worse than O(N) with SortedMap and HashMap.
 Filtering by prefix will also benefit a lot from structural sharing.

 ### Lookup

-Lookup is O(
+Successful lookup is O(k), where k is the number of elements in the key.
+Hashtable lookup is O(k) as well.
+Even if the hashcode matches, the key to be looked up has to be compared with the key in the hash map, which is O(k).